akaMrQ/Journal-App/README.md

 ### Prerequisites

+You will need an IDE or something similar.
+Personal preference is **Android Studio** as it comes with most of the prerequisites.
+A copy of **Android Studio** can be found at https://developer.android.com/studio/.

-You will need a GIT client.
+If you desire more fine grain control or not using **Android Studio** you might need a GIT client.
 Personal preference is **TortioseGIT**.
 A copy can be found at https://tortoisegit.org/download/.
 Alternative is **GitHub Desktop**.
 A copy can be found at https://desktop.github.com/.

-You will need an IDE or something similar.
-Personal preference is **Android Studio** as it comes with most of the prerequisites.
-A copy of **Android Studio** can be found at https://developer.android.com/studio/.

 ### Installing

+Instructions on how to install **Android Studio** can be found at [here](https://developer.android.com/studio/install).

 Instructions on how to install **TortioseGIT** can be found [here](https://tortoisegit.org/docs/tortoisegit/tgit-intro-install.html).
 Instructions on how to install **GitHub Desktop** for [windows](https://help.github.com/desktop/guides/getting-started-with-github-desktop/installing-github-desktop/) or [mac](https://help.github.com/desktop/guides/getting-started-with-github-desktop/installing-github-desktop/#platform-mac).

-Instructions on how to install **Android Studio** can be found at [here](https://developer.android.com/studio/install).

 Once you downloaded and installed the prerequisites (the git client and IDE) ensure you have an active internet connection so that we can clone or download the source code.